LukeShortCloud/rootpages/src/automation/ansible.rst

 -  job = Provide a command to run when the cron reaches the correct
 -  minute
 -  hour
--  weeekday = Specify the weekday as a number 0 through 6 where 0 is
+-  weekday = Specify the weekday as a number 0 through 6 where 0 is
    Sunday and 6 is Saturday.
 -  month
 -  day = Specify the day number in the 30 day month.